Kansas schools preparing for sweeping changes in state oversight

 The Kansas Legislature mandated the outcomes-based accreditation system known as QPA in 1992 as part of the same bill that overhauled school finance through a uniform, per-pupil funding system.

-That law mandated that the State Board of Education begin writing formal academic standards in major subjects like English language arts and math and that it develop standardized tests for those subjects.
+That law mandated that the State Board of Education begin writing formal academic standards in major subjects such as English language arts and math, and that it develop standardized tests for those subjects.
 Results of those tests would then be used to determine whether a school could be accredited.

 Nine years later, in 2001, President George W. Bush signed into law a national version of that same concept, "No Child Left Behind," which tied eligibility for federal education money to student performance on statewide reading and math exams.